-The Dosher Hospital Sleep Disorder Laboratory has been established for the diagnosis and treatment of potentially serious sleep disorders, such as sleep apnea, excessive snoring, narcolepsy, restless leg syndrome and periodic limb movement disorder.
+The Sleep Disorders Laboratory diagnoses and treats potentially serious sleep disorders, such as sleep apnea, excessive snoring, narcolepsy, restless leg syndrome and periodic limb movement disorder.

-Dr. Barton L. Schneyer, MD, Board Certified Pulmonologist, serves as the medical director for the Sleep Disorder Laboratory, giving Dosher the opportunity to improve patient access and expand the hospital's preventative commitment to include sleep diagnostics.
+Barton L. Schneyer, MD, board-certified pulmonologist, serves as the medical director for the Sleep Disorders Laboratory, giving Dosher the opportunity to improve patient access and expand the hospital's preventative commitment to include sleep diagnostics.

 Sleep disorders affect as many as 10 percent of adults in America.
 Left untreated, many serious conditions, such as sleep apnea, may have life-threatening consequences due to the toll taken on the cardiovascular and neurological systems.
 Research indicates that approximately 4-6 percent of the population suffers from sleep apnea, the most prevalent of all sleep disorders.